Belgium win bronze in mixed relay at World Athletics Championships

 Dylan Borlée, Imke Vervaet, Alexander Doom and Helena Ponette finished third in 3:10.61.
-Earlier in the day, the team had won their heat in 3:10.37 with Jonathan Sacoor instead of Doom.
+Earlier in the day, the team won their heat in 3:10.37 with Jonathan Sacoor instead of Doom.
 The Belgian record still stands at 3:09.36.

 Historic medal

 It is the first time Belgium’s mixed relay squad has won a medal at a major outdoor tournament.
-They narrowly missed out in recent years, finishing fifth at the 2023 World Championships in Budapest, fourth at the 2024 European Championships in Rome, and fourth again at the Paris Olympics.
+They narrowly missed out in recent years, finishing fifth at the 2023 World Championships in Budapest, fourth at the 2024 European Championships in Rome, and fourth at the Paris Olympics.

 © BELGA PHOTO JASPER JACOBS